 - Browse works by Karen Heath

 - Browse commercial CDs featuring music by Karen Heath

 - Browse events featuring music by Karen Heath

-As a composer, Karen Heath won Best Music Award in 2006 at the Melbourne Fringe Festival for her work Ananke for bass clarinet and clarinet, dancer, koto and percussion.
-Also in 2006, she toured Victoria with the Phonos Project, performing her work Io, along with artist in residence Swedish composer Henrik Hansson, whose composition Stadium appeared on the same program.
-Heath has had her works performed in Montreal and Edinburgh (commission from by Piazza Contemporary Collective, 2007), Tokyo (2009) and Reykjavik (commission from Duo Harpwerk, 2009).
-After losing all her possessions in the Black Saturday bushfires in February 2009, including her compositions, she is slowly building up her catalogue once again.
+As a composer, Karen won Best Music Award in 2006 at the Melbourne Fringe Festival for her 50-minute memorised and choreographed piece Ananke.
+Also in 2006, she toured regional Australia with The Phonos Project, performing her work Io, along with artist-in-residence Swedish composer Henrik Hansson, whose composition Stadium appeared on the same program.
+Karen has had her works performed in Montreal and Edinburgh (commission from by Piazza Contemporary Collective 2007), Tokyo (2009 and 2012) and Reykavic (commission from Duo Harpwerk 2009).